 Root canals and tooth extractions are two procedures dental professionals can use to treat damaged or infected teeth.
 Although comparing root canal vs. extraction can prove to be a difficult decision, learning more about both methods can help you choose.

 Root Canal Vs. Extraction: Which Is Right For You?

-Root canals can be used to save teeth that have damaged, diseased or dead pulp, but are otherwise viable to your mouth.
+Root canals can be used to save teeth that have damaged, diseased or dead pulp but are otherwise viable to your mouth.
 The pulp is the innermost layer of your teeth, providing healthy blood flow to each one, but it can become damaged if you crack your tooth or develop a deep cavity.
-Both of these situations allow bacteria from your mouth to reach your pulp, which can lead to infection, swelling or the dying of the pulp's vital tissue.
+Both of these situations allow bacteria from your mouth to reach your pulp, which can lead to infection, swelling, or the dying of the pulp's vital tissue.

 After your procedure, it's normal to feel some pain for a few days.
 This pain can vary from a dull ache to sharp or acute pain, but you should be able to manage your discomfort with an over-the-counter painkiller.
-If your pain is too intense for personal treatment, or if it goes away and then returns, don't hesitate to see your dentist.
+If your pain is too intense for personal treatment, or if it goes away and then returns, don't hesitate to see your dental professional.

 If you need the tooth extracted, your dentist will numb the area, so you don't feel any discomfort during the procedure.
 Next, they'll use a lever-like appliance known as an elevator to loosen your tooth while it's still in its socket.
 Forceps will then officially extract the tooth.
 You can expect to feel some pressure while this happens, but nothing that takes away your overall comfort level.